What is alternativeShakespeare . . .

 And cursed be he that moves my bones.

-This is something we have been doing for some 19 years now and, to our knowledge, we have not yet been struck down by the curse of William Shakespeare.
+This is something that's been ongoing for over 20 years and, to our knowledge, we have not yet been struck down by the curse of William Shakespeare.

-Instead, those incredible years have produced a new body of work inspired directly and indirectly by both the life and writings of William Shakespeare; this website is about making more people aware of this work, and what this new body of work, and the processes around it, can show us all.
+Instead, those incredible years have produced a new body of work, inspired directly and indirectly by both the life and writings of William Shakespeare; this website is about making more people aware of our work, and what this new body of work, and the processes around it, can show us all.

 Have a look around the site, if there's anything that takes your interest, please do get in touch at firstname.lastname@example.org